gatesn/jsonv/README.rst

 JSONv
 =====

-A toy project to help learn ANTLR JSONv is an extension to the JSON syntax which supports 'variables'.
+A toy project to help learn ANTLR.
+JSONv is an extension to the JSON syntax which supports 'variables'.

 Example
 -------